Olivia-the-G/Hungry_Mikey/README.md

 Hungry Mikey is an **interactive game for children ages (age range here)** that helps them to learn about nutritional values and eating a balanced diet.

 Using this game, kids will be able to choose from some options what they would like Mikey to eat, and then receive **adaptive feedback based on their choices**.
-Mikey's daily food preference is
+Mikey's daily food preference is changed often, so check back often to know what Mikey prefers on a day to day basis!

 This feedback is **powered by AI** in order to provide new reactions every time.